 Do you have a will?

+Just for starters, do you have a will?
+More than half of Americans don’t.
 A will is your last chance to communicate with your loved ones.
+Think of it as a love letter to your family.
 Don’t miss the opportunity to show them how much you care!
-Think about how you would feel.
+Think about how you would feel in their place.
 Would you rather be left clear instructions?
 Or no instructions at all?
 Do you want to burden your family by forcing them to make a ton of decisions on top of grieving your loss?

-MY valentine to YOU is this Legacy Resource Roundup:
+My Valentine to YOU is this updated Legacy Resource Roundup: